abhimanyuagarwal2/rankGAN/README.md

 Ensure you have Python 3.6 installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/release/python-360/).

-## Creating a Virtual Environment
+## Setting Up a Virtual Environment

-To create a virtual environment and activate it, follow these steps:
+It's recommended to set up a virtual environment for this project to avoid conflicts with other packages or Python versions.

 ```bash
 git clone https://github.com/shant-kolekar/rankGAN.git